Affin Bank: Ownership structure

 The shareholders of Affin Bank consists of Armed Forces Fund Board (LTAT) which holds 28.79% stake.
 Its wholly owned subsidiary, Boustead Holdings holds 20.08%, this was followed by Bank of East Asia which holds the remaining 23.93% share.
 Since September 2024, the Sarawak Government through its wholly owned SG Assetfin Holdings become a major shareholder in Affin Bank, holding a 31.25% stake.

-However on November 2024, Boustead Holdings has ceased to be a shareholder of Affin Bank, after selling all the 482.11 million shares it held in the banking group, equivalent to a 20.08% stake.
+However, in November 2024, Boustead Holdings has ceased to be a shareholder of Affin Bank, after selling all the 482.11 million shares it held in the banking group, equivalent to a 20.08% stake.
 It is because Boustead Holdings sold 469.68 million shares to SG AssetFin Holdings Sdn Bhd (SAH), and the remaining 12.43 million shares to the open market.
 SAH is a wholly owned subsidiary of the Sarawak government.

 Corporate identity

 Affin Bank's fifth logo, used from 2005 to 2020.
-This is the bank's only logo to used its wordmark instead of a hibiscus symbol.
+This is the bank's only logo to use its wordmark instead of a hibiscus symbol.

 Affin Bank introduces its iconographic logo upon its establishment in 1975.
 The bank incorporated a Hibiscus × rosa-sinensis, also known as the bunga raya, a national flower of Malaysia as its corporate logo, which underwent rebranding 4 times with the exception of its fifth logo, which only consists of the bank's wordmark which formerly stylized in italic as AFFINBANK (first used in 2000) rather than a hibiscus logo.
 The bank's sixth and current logo, a modernized version of the hibiscus, was introduced on 1 November 2020 and marks the return of its iconic hibiscus logo which was absent for 15 years.

 The five petals is stands for Affin, which "acronymised to describe the core values of the bank as an organisation that is always innovating, adapting, placing customer first and emphasising integrity as its foundation", while its logo evolution represents its transformation "to emerge as a progressive bank of the future by embracing technology and adapting amid an ever-changing business environment".
 The bank also uses slogans for its identity.
 From 2005 to 2020, "Banking Without Barriers" (Perbankan Tanpa Sempadan) was its former slogan.
 Following its corporate rebranding in November 2020, Affin Bank introduces its new slogan, "Always About You" (Sentiasa Untuk Anda).